It’s been years since I cried. And I sure wept profusely during that fateful October 1999 weekend!

 It was the first time that I encountered these words of wisdom.

-I discovered that sinusitis, a chronic health condition of mine which started to develop in my late 20s, is a manifestation of the tears that I never shed.
+I discovered that sinusitis, a chronic health condition of mine which started to develop in my late 20s, is a manifestation of the tears which I never shed.
 Hmmm….

-Years later, I developed a much more intimate relationship with my body, paying attention to my body’s messages and bodily signals, and being guided by the metaphysical reasons and causes behind any physical dis-ease, minor or otherwise.
+Years later, I developed a much more intimate relationship with my body, paying attention to my body’s messages and bodily signals, and being guided by the metaphysical and spiritual reasons and causes behind any physical dis-ease, minor or otherwise.
 I eventually tapped into my body’s wisdom for guidance and lessons.
-Oh, I sure didn’t experience vocal cord paralysis after my thyroidectomy and my miraculous healing and recovery thereafter for nothing.
+Oh, I sure didn’t experience vocal cord paralysis after my thyroidectomy and my miraculous healing and recovery after that for nothing.
 Absolutely not.

-I gained understanding on why I became a perfectionist.
+I gained an understanding of why I became a perfectionist.
 I realized why I gravitated towards workaholism and alcoholism.

 Yet it surely, and quite seriously, was very humbling.

 Reparenting my inner child became the focus of my inner work in years to come.